Acknowledgment of country

 Voice Lab offers children the opportunity to:

-• Develop communication skills including articulating opinions and ideas while enabling self-reflection and self-awareness;
+• Develop communication skills: articulating opinions and ideas, self-reflection and self-awareness

-• Gain an awareness of their agency and influence;
+• Gain awareness of their agency and influence; and

-• Contribute to programs and policies that affect their lives in their local community.
+• Contribute to programs in their local community that affect their lives.

 Voice Lab is designed to be used in a wide variety of contexts.
 The conversation frameworks can be tailored to explore children’s world views, gather specific feedback, or generate ideas for plans, projects or policies.